Interested in having me visit your school (virtually or in person)? Contact me for pricing and other details.

 I was born in Scotland, grew up in San Francisco, and have lived in New York, Santa Barbara, and Paris.
 Now I’m back home, living a block away from my childhood house.

 My first picture book, Journey: Based on the True Story of OR7, the Most Famous Wolf in the West, was published by Little Bigfoot Books in 2016.
 Journey was featured on NPR and the Huffington Post and is the winner of Bank Street College’s Cook Prize and Northland College’s SONWA award, as well as a finalist for SCBWI’s Crystal Kite award and for the Washington State Book Awards.

-My other books include the Maddy McGuire, CEO chapter books (September 2018), To Live on an Island (April 2019), the Gavin McNally’s Year off chapter books (September 2019), The Pig War: Or How a Porcine Tragedy Taught Two Great Nations to Share (fall 2020), Odin: Hero Dog of the Fires (March 2020), and Claude: The White Alligator of the California Academy of Sciences (August 2020).
+My other books include the Maddy McGuire, CEO chapter books (September 2018), To Live on an Island (April 2019), the Gavin McNally’s Year off chapter books (September 2019), The Pig War: How a Porcine Tragedy Taught England and America to Share (fall 2020), Odin: Hero Dog of the Fires (March 2020), and Claude: The White Alligator of the California Academy of Sciences (August 2020).
 (See more on the “Books” page.)